 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set close to the MCLGs as feasible using the best available treatment technology.

 MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MCLGs allow for a margin of safety.